zzhang-cn/ICS-Chat/README.md

 # ICS-Chat
-This is chat system for ICS in NYU SHanghai
+This is chat system for ICS in NYU Shanghai